 We received an incredible response to the call, which closed on 6 April.
 An independent, expert Scientific Review Panel selected 15 projects for funding, based on their ability to rapidly start trials and their potential to deliver an improvement to Covid-19 patients.
 Find out more about these projects.

 We provided £2m of funding support to the University of Edinburgh’s STOPCOVID project.
 The project enabled 150 scientists at the University of Edinburgh’s Centre for Inflammation Research to be deployed to work on a project that aims to test existing and experimental drugs to find a treatment for Covid-19.

 Drugs to be tested on lungs of ICU coronavirus patients through the ‘STOPCOVID’ initiative at Edinburgh Universityhttps://t.co/XaGPgLmE1m

 — BBC News (UK) (@BBCNews) April 16, 2020

-While our laboratories are out of operation, we have provided our spare and unused equipment to those who are actively addressing the coronavirus challenge.
-We have sent PPE (personal protective equipment) to Addenbrookes Hospital in Cambridge and spare boxes of plasticware – necessary for coronavirus testing – to the MRC Institute of Genetics and Molecular Medicine, University of Edinburgh, to support diagnostic testing of NHS staff.
+We provided spare and unused equipment to those who were actively addressing the coronavirus challenge.
+We sent PPE (personal protective equipment) to Addenbrookes Hospital in Cambridge and spare boxes of plasticware – necessary for coronavirus testing – to the MRC Institute of Genetics and Molecular Medicine, University of Edinburgh, to support diagnostic testing of NHS staff.

 We are in ongoing dialogue with membership groups such as the BioIndustry Association and British InVitro Diagnostics Association as well as the Government, to identify how we can support for the activities to counteract the pandemic.